Mansi242401/SQL-Ecommerce-data-analysis/README.md

 ## Project Objectives

 1. Access and explore the ecommerce database.
-2. Analyze and optimize marketing channels, website performance, and the product portfolio.
+2. Analyze and optimize marketing channels ([Traffic Source Analysis]()), website performance, and the product portfolio.

 ## Database Overview